 But the regional leaders had another implicit function: to serve as a lightning rod for all unpopular decisions of the authorities in the region.
 As a rule, PR was saved here.
 If he did not save, the governor changed, which somewhat relieved the tension.
 In the Far East, the implementation of the PR function took over the Ministry of Eastern Development.
 As a result, she was also oriented outward.
 The gap between the image of the region and the self-awareness of the residents turned out to be fatal.
 According to the respondents during a survey in the Khabarovsk Territory, discontent reached its peak when the governor voiced the salaries of regional state employees, which clearly correspond to the presidential decrees, but are not very correlated with residents' wallets.

-New governors who found themselves in this chair without much desire for it, found themselves in a difficult position.
-Moreover, not only they.
-A similar situation develops in most of the subjects of the FEFD and beyond.
-And the current chapters understand this perfectly.
-The "untimely" resignations of the governors "of their own accord" are not at all accidental.
-The situation is becoming more and more obvious when it is impossible to ignore the mood of the population.
-It comes to the surface, it becomes a significant factor of the political (at least electoral) process.
+The new governors, who found themselves in this chair without much striving for it, found themselves in a difficult situation.
+Moreover, they are not the only ones.
+A similar situation is developing in most of the subjects of the Far Eastern Federal District and not only.
+And the acting chapters are well aware of this.
+The "untimely" dismissals of governors "of their own free will" are not at all accidental.
+The situation becomes more and more obvious when it is impossible to ignore the mood of the population.
+It comes to the surface and becomes a significant factor in the political (at least electoral) process.

 Of course, you can simply cancel the election of governors or make the "filters" in the elections even tougher.
 But in this case, the negative, today condensing in the region, will spill out at the federal level.
 The consequences of this “splash” can be significantly more unpleasant than the wrong choices.
 But to take into account the interests of the population is not easy.
 For more than a decade, a structure has been built that implies exclusion of the population from participation in the political process in exchange for active social policy, subsidizing regional business with the right behavior, etc. Under these conditions, the management mechanisms of federal ministries and control structures have been built.
 The emergence of "people's governors" who work with the opinion of the population in the interests of this population, and not administer federal transfers, will disrupt the entire system, which is already cumbersome and not particularly effective.

 You can, of course, "punish" the wrong regions.
-A few years ago it would have been a terrible threat.
-Today, the financial flow from the center dries out more and more, and the rest goes, for the most part, past the inhabitants of the territory.
-Yes, and too obvious "punishment" of the population can only strengthen the negative mood.
-Probably, it can be assumed that the mechanisms of management at the federal level should change to reflect the new state of affairs.
-But here everything is not easy.
+A few years ago, this would have been a terrible threat.
+Today, the financial flow from the center is drying up more and more, and the rest goes, for the most part, past the inhabitants of the territory.
+Yes, and too explicit "punishment" of the population can only strengthen negative sentiments.
+Probably, one can assume that the mechanisms of government at the federal level should change, taking into account the new state of affairs.
+But here too, everything is not at all simple.

 Firstly, the differential force today is shifted from economic to power structures, from the regional to the federal level.
 Accordingly, it is proposed to change the strong.
 Do they want without extreme, vital necessity?
 Not a fact at all.
 It may be tempting to play by force and administrative methods.
 Moreover, until very recently, these methods have produced remarkable results.
 The fact that the costs of making such a decision will be much higher than the bonuses still need to be realized.